IDeA-ANL-ORNL/StructBioReasoner/readmes/TOOL_INTEGRATION_GUIDE.md

 This guide explains how BindCraft computational design has been integrated as a **tool** that LLM agents in Jnana can call during hypothesis generation.
 This is **optional** and **backward compatible** - the existing pipeline in `examples/example_full_pipeline.py` continues to work unchanged.

+---

+## 📊 Complete Workflow Documentation

+For a comprehensive visual workflow with detailed function calls and step-by-step process, see:
+- **[HYPOTHESIS_GENERATION_WORKFLOW.md](./HYPOTHESIS_GENERATION_WORKFLOW.md)** - Complete workflow documentation with Mermaid diagrams showing:
+  - All 5 hypothesis generation strategies
+  - Two-step tool calling approach
+  - Config defaults and override mechanism
+  - Complete function call sequence

+This document provides a high-level overview of the tool integration architecture.

+---

 ## Architecture

 ```